Tobber55/p05_BATMood/design.md

 At a party I want a site that allows me to quickly host a game that anyone with internet connection can join easily.

-As a player I want to compete with others and see how others perform.
+As a player I want to compete with others, see how others perform, and see how they've performed in the past.